k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/16_Custom_Lists.md

 ### Custom List Configuration

-Select the option of Custom Lists from the Administrator menu in order to access the custom list functionality:
+Select the option of Custom Lists from the main Administrator menu of DPM in order to access the custom list functionality:

 <img src="../images/Figure_100_Custom_Lists_menu.png" width="25%" height="25%">